Learning Modality-Aware Representations: Adaptive Group-wise Interaction Network for Multimodal MRI Synthesis: Experiment

 \subsection{Comparison with state-of-the-art methods}

 We conducted multimodal image synthesis experiments under three scenarios on both the IXI and BraTS2023 datasets, comparing our method against existing approaches using three metrics: PSNR, SSIM, and MAE.
-The existing methods are categorized into two types based on their generative framework: 1) Diffusion-based methods, which employ multi-step iterative diffusion and sampling, such as DDPM~\cite{ddpm} and IDDPM~\cite{IDDPM}; and 2) Adversarial-based methods, which utilize a single-step approach grounded in the adversarial game between a generator and a discriminator, such as pGAN~\cite{conditionadverarial}, mmGAN~\cite{mmGAN}, MedSynth~\cite{MedSynth}, and pixel2pixel~\cite{pixel2pixel}.
+The existing methods are categorized into two types based on their generative framework: 1) Diffusion-based methods, which employ multi-step iterative diffusion and sampling, such as DDPM~\cite{DDPM}, IDDPM~\cite{IDDPM} and SelfRDB~\cite{selfRDB}; and 2) Adversarial-based methods, which utilize a single-step approach grounded in the adversarial game between a generator and a discriminator, such as pGAN~\cite{conditionadverarial}, mmGAN~\cite{mmGAN}, MedSynth~\cite{MedSynth}, and pixel2pixel~\cite{pixel2pixel}.
 The \textit{Ours} method integrates AGI-Net with the highly competitive pixel2pixel~\cite{pixel2pixel}.
-As shown in Tab. \ref{sota1} and Tab. \ref{sota2}, our approach consistently outperforms the existing methods across all multimodal image synthesis scenarios.
-As shown in Tab.~\ref{tab:network}, replacing the network from ResUnet to AGI-Net across different methods leads to a significant performance improvement.
+As shown in Table. \ref{sota1}, Table. \ref{sota2} and Table. \ref{sota4}, our approach consistently outperforms the existing methods across all multimodal image synthesis scenarios.
+As shown in Table~\ref{tab:network}, replacing the backbone network from ResUnet to AGI-Net leads to significant performance improvements across various adversarial-based methods.
+However, in diffusion-based frameworks, where each step predicts noise rather than the image itself, AGI-Net encounters difficulty in capturing structural transformations, which consequently results in a performance drop.